nboldhq/docs/src/business-scenarios/team-of-executive-committee-template.md

 It's done!

+***

 ### Step 2: Adding Collaboration template to a template catalog

 1\. **Add the Original Team to the Catalog**: for this, you need to be logged in as a global admin.
-Go to Catalog Tab in _n_Bold App and look for the team you created i.e. "Team of Executive Committee - Template.
+Go to Catalog Tab in nBold App and look for the team you created i.e. "Team of Executive Committee - Template.

 2\. **Click on the '+ New template'** option present on the top right corner and select the team to be cloned, which in this case is "Team of Executive Committee"